Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Methodology

 Let $Y_1,Y_2,\dots,Y_n$ be a sequence of random objects taking values in a separable metric space $(\Omega,d)$ with a finite covering number.
 Given two different Borel probability measures $P_1$ and $P_2$ on $\Omega$, we will test the null hypothesis,

 against the single change point alternative

 where $\tau$ denotes the change point.
 Our aim is to test the above hypothesis and accurately identify $\tau$ when it exists.
 In keeping with traditional change point methods, we will employ a scan statistic that involves dividing the data sequence into two segments, one before and one after the potential change points.
 In this process, the test statistic seeks to maximize the dissimilarities between these segments enabling subsequent inference and estimation of the change points if any.
-We quantify the dissimilarity between the data segments using the recently proposed two sample test statistic based on distance profiles in \cite{dube:22} which is tuning parameter free and targets a divergence between the underlying population distributions in large samples (refer to the quantity $D^w_{XY}$ in \cite{dube:22}) whenever the distributions are such that they can be uniquely identified using the distance profiles corresponding to all the elements in $\Omega$.

 To ensure the validity of large-sample analysis, it is important that both segments contain a minimum number of observations so that we can accurately capture the dissimilarity between them.
 Consequently, we make the assumption that the change point $\tau$ lies in a compact interval $\mathcal{I}_c=[c,1-c] \subset [0,1]$, for some $c>0$.